openfga/java-sdk/examples/streamed-list-objects/README.md

 # Streamed List Objects Example

-This example demonstrates how to use the Streamed ListObjects API in the OpenFGA Java SDK.
+This example demonstrates working with [OpenFGA's `/streamed-list-objects` endpoint](https://openfga.dev/api/service#/Relationship%20Queries/StreamedListObjects) using the Java SDK's `streamedListObjects()` method.

 ## What is Streamed ListObjects?